The WordPress + PhotoShelter combo is a very effective way to power a professional photographer’s website.

 In the example below notice how not only the header appears to be fixed while you move the slider but the overall styling is clearly related?

 There are a few unavoidable giveaways such as the URL of some archive pages that cannot use a custom domain name for security reasons but I am willing to bet 99% of visitors don’t notice the switch.
+And PhotoShelter have annnounced that custom domains soon will be allowed on pages with user identification.

 So why go to the lengths of building two websites?